 Apple Cider Vinegar

-Yet another amazing supplement to the human diet, apple cider vinegar can also be beneficial to your chickens and can be used as part of a natural chicken care regiment. ( This – http://amzn.to/16AsPbC is the kind that I buy.)
+Apple cider vinegar can also be beneficial to your chickens and can be used as part of a natural chicken care regiment. ( This – Bragg Organic Raw Apple Cider Vinegar is great to check out.)

 In general, you want to add about 1 tbsp of acv to a gallon of water.
 Though, honestly, I just pour some in when I’m changing water and I’ve never had a problem with my girls not drinking.